 The global impact of the COVID-19 pandemic continues to evolve, and we will continue to monitor the situation closely.
-While vaccines have become available in many countries and some economies have reopened, the ultimate impact of the COVID-19 pandemic, a similar health epidemic or other global health emergency, such as the monkeypox outbreak, is highly uncertain and subject to change.
+While vaccines have become available in many countries and some economies have reopened, the ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
 We do not yet know the full extent of potential delays or impacts on our business, operations, ability to access capital, or the global economy as a whole, including due to future waves of outbreak or new variant strains of the virus which may require re-closures or other preventative measures.
 While the spread of COVID-19 may be contained or mitigated, there is no guarantee that a future outbreak of this or any other widespread epidemics will not occur, or that the global economy will recover, either of which could harm our business.